 So check out these beginner, intermediate, and advanced half marathon workouts from expert run coaches.
-All you have to do is get your playlist ready and be ready to fly!
+All you have to do is get your running playlist ready and put your best trainer forward.

 ➥The Long Run